martinrybak/property_change_notifier/README.md

 1. Replace `ChangeNotifier` with `PropertyChangeNotifier` in your model.
 1. Update your model to include the property name when calling `notifyListeners()`.
-1. Existing listeners continue to receive all property updates just as before.
-Over time, update those listeners to only observe specific properties.
+1. When ready, update existing listeners to observe only specific properties.

 ## Usage